suspended/routino/doc/README.txt

 Homepage
 --------

-   The latest information about the program can be found on the homepage:
+   The Routino homepage has the latest news about the program:

    http://www.routino.org/